twinfoundation/framework/packages/crypto/docs/reference/classes/Sha1.md

 # Class: Sha1

-Perform a SHA-1 hash on the data.
+Perform a SHA-1 hash on the block.

 ## Constructors